Crankshaft (comic strip): Continuity

-The continuity of Crankshaft is as much as twenty years behind that of Funky Winkerbean; strips in both comics in August and September 2011 show a character in the latter strip, a high school teacher with a daughter of her own, as a college-age student in the former.
-Batiuk has tackled many serious issues in the strip, including:
+The continuity of Crankshaft was as much as twenty years behind that of Funky Winkerbean at one point; strips in both comics in August and September 2011 show a character in the latter strip, a high school teacher with a daughter of her own, as a college-age student in the former.
+Crankshaft himself appeared on a couple of occasions in mid-2010s Funky Winkerbean as a much older, wheelchair-bound near-comatose husk.
+More recently, Batiuk appears to have retconned this time disparity (and the older Crankshaft) out of existence.

+Batiuk has attempted to tackle many serious issues in the strip, including: